-The profits received / earned and so retained and reinvested may be distributed as income distribution at appropriate rates (after providing for all relevant ongoing expenses, dividend distribution tax or statutory levy if any etc.) and at appropriate intervals as may be decided by the AMC and/or Trustee Company.
-It will be distributed to the unitholders who hold the units on the record date of declaration of the income distribution.
+The profits received / earned and so retained and reinvested may be distributed as Income at appropriate rates (after providing for all relevant ongoing expenses, etc.) and at appropriate intervals as may be decided by the AMC and/or Trustee Company.
+It will be distributed to the unitholders who hold the units on the record date of declaration of the Income.

-Please note that the income distribution and its frequency is subject to availability of distributable surplus and at the discretion of the trustees .The Fund reserves a right to modify the periodicity and manner of payout of such income distribution as they deem fit without giving any further notice to unitholders.
+Please note that the income distribution and its frequency is subject to availability of distributable surplus and at the discretion of the trustees

+AMC reserves a right to modify the periodicity and manner of payout of such income distribution as they deem fit without giving any prior notice to unitholders.